Mavcodeii/Flask_api/README.md

 # Flask_api

-A flask homework project where ORM and API mappings should be coded and tested with insomina
+A flask homework project where ORM and API mappings should be coded and tested with insomnia